eirikbaekkelund/Dissertation/README.md

 ## Integration of Exogenous Variables

 The integration of exogenous variables section provides an overview of exogenous variables (e.g., satellite images, weather data), incorporation of exogenous variables into GP framework, and exploration of different approaches to combine timeseries and exogenous regressors.

+## Ablation Study

+The ablation study section will provide a directional study with regards to new ideas of combining probabilistic frameworks / physics models to the forecasting (novel ideas).

 ## Results and Analysis